Leehoang-0405/Jude-Heath-ER-BI-Dashboard/README.md

 # Emergency Department Operational Performance & Patient Experience Analytics

 ## 1. Executive Summary
-**The Business Problem:** St. Jude’s Health System faced a critical misalignment between Emergency Department staffing and patient demand, resulting in an average satisfaction score of 4.99 out of 10.
+**The Business Problem:** St. Jude’s Health System faced a critical misalignment between Emergency Department staffing and patient demand, resulting in an average satisfaction score of 4.99 out of 10 and a 35.3-minute average wait time.

-**The Failing Decision:** Hospital leadership was utilizing static staffing rosters that failed to account for predictable surge patterns, leading to an average wait time of 35.3 minutes across 9,216 annual visits.
+**The Failing Decision:** Hospital leadership was utilizing rigid staffing rosters that failed to synchronize with predictable surge patterns, causing "exit blocks" and high-density arrival windows for a core demographic of 2,388 young adults.

-**Scale of Impact:** Operational bottlenecks in General Practice and Orthopedics referrals, combined with poor satisfaction among the core 20 to 39 year old demographic, put community trust and institutional performance targets at risk.
+**Scale of Impact:** Operational bottlenecks in General Practice and Orthopedics referrals, combined with poor communication clarity for 1,951 African American and 1,557 Multiracial patients, put community trust and institutional performance targets at risk.

 **The Outcome:** This project delivered a three tier Power BI reporting suite that identifies high density arrival windows.
-The implementation provides a roadmap to reduce wait times by 15 percent and increase bed turnover by 20 percent through targeted specialist protocols.
+The implementation provides a roadmap to reduce wait times by 15 percent and raise patient satisfaction to a 7.0 benchmark through data driven roster optimization.

 ## 2. Business Problem
-**The Decision Framework:** The organization was repeatedly making staffing and resource allocation decisions based on traditional business hours rather than actual clinical demand cycles.
+**The Decision Framework:** The organization was repeatedly making staffing and resource allocation decisions based on static institutional hours rather than dynamic clinical demand cycles.

-**Flawed Logic:** The previous operational model assumed a uniform distribution of patients throughout the week.
-This logic was flawed because it ignored concentrated spikes on Mondays (1,377 patients) and Saturdays (1,322 patients), as well as daily surges at 11:00, 13:00, 19:00, and 23:00.
+**Flawed Logic:** The previous model assumed a uniform distribution of patients.
+This logic was flawed as it ignored concentrated spikes on Mondays (1,377 patients) and Saturdays (1,322 patients), as well as daily surges at 11:00, 13:00, 19:00, and 23:00.

-**Operational Failure:** Without data driven visibility, the ER experienced moderate delays and below target satisfaction.
-Leadership could not distinguish between general volume pressure and specific departmental bottlenecks in General Practice and Orthopedics, leading to inefficient bed utilization and exit blocks.
+**Operational Failure:** This lack of alignment forced a limited number of staff to manage high density windows, directly causing the 35.3-minute wait time.
+Furthermore, the efficiency of the department was constrained by the response times of General Practice and Orthopedics, which account for 65 percent of all specialist transitions.

 ## 3. Methodology
 The project utilized a structured analytical approach to transform raw clinical data into executive insights: